Innovation and precision are our top priority

 If the tube bundles suffer from excessive corrosion, replacing the steam generator is often the most economic solution to restore or even increase the performance and to extend the lifetime of the nuclear power plant.

 We have installed more than 86 replacement steam generators since 1998.
 In the US, AREVA won half of all steam generator replacement projects.
-We also provide support in terms of design and approval issues.
+We also provide design and licensing support for steam generator startup all over the world.

 Vessels and supports